Flat Fee Landlord

 Frequently Asked Questions

-Neither is universally better — they have different risk/return profiles and suit different investor needs.
-Real estate offers leverage, cash flow, tax advantages (depreciation, 1031 exchanges), and inflation protection that stocks don't.
+Neither is universally better.
+They have different risk/return profiles and suit different investor needs.
+Real estate offers leverage, cash flow, tax advantages including depreciation and 1031 exchanges, and inflation protection that stocks do not.
 Stocks offer liquidity, lower management burden, and easier diversification.
 Many sophisticated investors hold both.
-For investors who want income and don't mind active investment, real estate — especially professionally managed SFR — consistently delivers strong risk-adjusted returns.
+For investors who want income and are willing to manage an active investment, real estate, especially professionally managed SFR, consistently delivers strong risk-adjusted returns.

 You might also like